 In the video below, Marie gives some tips on shopping for and arranging a charcuterie and cheese board.
 This video was taken at my home just before guests began arriving for the holiday party.

 I hope this helps you put together a great charcuterie and cheese board for your next party.
 It is amazing what a huge hit this board was throughout the evening.
+When you create yours, please let me know about it in the comments section ~I’d love to know how it came together!

 As always, thanks so much for stopping by Family Savvy.
 Please keep in touch and leave comments any time.
 Wishing you a joyful, blessed and savvy day!!!